 |15.||Panasonic G9||Y||stereo / mono||Y||Y||full||3.0||Y||-||Y|

 It is notable that the D750 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The X-H1 lacks such a headphone port.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the X-H1 and the D750 are recent models that are part of the current product line-up.
-The D750 replaced the earlier Nikon D700, while the X-H1 does not have a direct predecessor.
+The X-H1 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the D750 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the D750 was succeeded by the Nikon D780.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So how do things add up?
 Is the Fujifilm X-H1 better than the Nikon D750 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - More framing info: Has an electronic viewfinder that displays shooting data.